 At night, you can expect more tourists at the various bars and restaurants, with many people visiting for the holiday season.

-Because of the near-perfect weather that December brings, demand for flights and accommodations tends to go up in December.
-Hotel prices usually increase, so your best bet would be to book in advance so that you can lock in a good price early on.
+Because of the near-perfect weather that December brings, demand for excursions, flights, and accommodations tends to go up in December.
+Hotel prices usually increase and activities get booked up quicker, so your best bet would be to book in advance so that you can lock in a good price early on.